db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

   - **OLED Covers**

-    - **2 OLED covers cut from acrylic** - Technically optional, but displays seem pretty fragile without them.
+    - **2 OLED covers cut from acrylic** - Technically optional, but displays seem pretty fragile to me without them.
 The files for these are in the `SofleChocWireless/Case/OledCover` folder.
-The same OLED cover from the Sofle RGB also works: this is option 1.
-Option 2 is modified to give more space for a slightly larger encoder knob, but otherwise is functionally identical.
+The same OLED cover from the Sofle RGB also works: this is the file called `oled-cover-option1` in either svg or dxf format. `oled-cover-option2` is modified to give more space for a slightly larger encoder knob, but otherwise is functionally identical.
 These are typically laser-cut from 3mm thick acrylic.
-    - **4 M2 spacers to mount the OLED covers*** - (2 for each).
+    - **4 M2 spacers/standoffs (female/female threaded) to mount the OLED covers*** - (2 for each).
 The height of these depends on how high your microcontroller sits off the PCB, and ultimately the height of the display.
 10mm spacers will work for most configurations, but 12mm may be required if using a socketed microcontroller with a display.
     - **8 M2 screws** - to attach the OLED covers and spacers to the PCB.
-5mm to 6mm shaft M2 screws work well for this, as the acrylic is 3mm thick.
+5mm to 6mm shaft M2 screws work well for this, as the acrylic used for the display covers is typically 3mm thick.

 - **Rotary encoders**